NobleBlocks

 2011· Applied Economics120doi:10.1080/00036846.2011.577022

-Abstract\n The aim of this paper is to investigate the link between currency misalignments and economic growth.
-Relying on panel cointegration techniques, we calculate real exchange rate (RER) misalignments as deviations of actual RERs from their equilibrium values for a set of advanced and emerging economies.
-Estimating panel smooth transition regression models, we show that RER misalignments have a differentiated impact on economic growth depending on their sign: whereas overvaluations negatively affect economic growth, real exchange rate undervaluations significantly enhance it.
+The aim of this article is to investigate the link between currency misalignments and economic growth.
+Relying on panel cointegration techniques, we calculate Real Exchange Rate (RER) misalignments as deviations of actual RERs from their equilibrium values for a set of advanced and emerging economies.
+Estimating Panel Smooth Transition Regression (PSTR) models, we show that RER misalignments have a differentiated impact on economic growth depending on their sign: whereas overvaluations negatively affect economic growth, RER undervaluations significantly enhance it.
 This result indicates that undervaluations may drive the exchange rate to a level that encourages exports and promotes growth.

 A Nonparametric Test for Granger-causality in Distribution with Application to Financial Contagion